Honiton’s Tribute Cornwall & Devon title pursuit – the remaining three games for the three contenders

 Honiton head into their final three games of the Tribute Cornwall & Devon season sitting just three points behind leaders Penryn and a single point above third placed Bude.

-It’s a three-way title tussle now after the latest round of matches that saw Honiton win 35-20 at Plymstock Albion Oaks while Penryn bagged victory with a second walk-over this season against Withycombe and Bude powered their way to a 59-0 success over Plymouth Argaum.
+It’s a three-way title tussle now after the latest round of matches that saw Honiton win 35-20 at Plymstock Albion Oaks while both Penryn and Bude also had wins, one of them, Penryn, without kicking a ball in anger!

+Penryn gotg the points courtesy of a Withycombe no-show for the second time this season while, Bude, who did play, won 59-0 at Plymouth Argaum.The remaining games for the three title challengers:

-March 30: HONITON, home versus South Molton; Penryn, home v Pirates Amateurs and Bude, home v Plymstock Albion Oaks.
+March 30: HONITON, home versus South Molton; Penryn, home v Pirates Amateurs; Bude, home v Plymstock Albion Oaks.

 April 6: HONITON, away at Tavistock; Penryn, away at Plymouth Argaum; Bude, away at South Molton.